-68 The list of grounds of complaints given below are indicative only.
+The list of grounds of complaints given below are indicative only.

-1.Credit Cards Difficulty in operation of accounts 3.
-Mis-selling Recovery Agents/ Direct Sales Agents 5.
+The list of grounds of compla ints given below are indicative on у.
+1.Credit Cards Difficulty in operation of 3.
+Mis-selling 4.
+Recovery Agents/ accounts Direct Sales Agents 5.
 Loans and advances 6.
 Levy of charges without prior notice/ excessive charges/ foreclosure charges 7.
 Non-observance of fair practices code 8.
 Staff behaviour 9.
 Facilities for customers visiting the office/ adherence to prescribed working hours, etc. 10.
 Others

-^{} It shall only be applicable to NBFCS which are included under 'Reserve Bank - Integrated Ombudsman Scheme, 2021'.
+\ It shall only be applicable to NBFCS which are included under 'Reserve Bank - Integrated Ombudsman Scheme, 2021'.